NVIDIA/NVFlare/examples/federated_statistics/image_stats/README.md

 Once the company decides to instrument certain privacy policy independent of individual job, one can copy the local directory privacy.json content to clients' local privacy.json ( merge not overwrite).

-This can only demonstrated in POC mode, where the privacy.json is put in each site's local directory
+This can only be demonstrated in POC mode, where the privacy.json is put in each site's local directory

 **NOTE** we need to remove the same filters from the job definition in config_fed_client.json by simply set the   "task_result_filters" to empty list to avoid **double** filtering.